 Money is perhaps the most extraordinary technology to have come down to us.
 But will you know why?
-Indeed, if you think about money, what can you really be sure of?
+Indeed, if you think about money, what do you really know?
 Welcome to a many millennia old economic problem and a campaign for an historic first: basic monetary literacy and economic rights for all.

-Believe it or not, if we can understand the simple, basic facts about money, every person on Earth could enjoy the protection of economic rights.
-Today, under the hierarchical economics which dominates the Earth, money has been cultivated to work counter to its true nature; today, money circulates as the property of a privileged elite, at the discretion of that privileged elite, as an interest bearing debt to that privileged elite.
+Believe it or not, if we can understand the simple, basic facts about money, every person on Earth could enjoy the protection of very real economic rights.
+Today, under the hierarchical economics which dominates the Earth, money has been cultivated to work counter to that possibility, to actually subject ignorant populations to elite rule: today, money circulates as the property of a privileged elite, at the discretion of that privileged elite, as an interest bearing debt to that privileged elite.
 In other words, money itself is the private dominion of a detached, non-democratic economic elite.
 The rest of us, it seems, must live, or die, at its mercy.

 MONEY and CAPITALISM are arguably the two most dominant forces acting on our world, but what are they?
 Even our best economists have failed to adequately describe them, so there would be no shame if you happen to be amongst the mystified too.
-As it turns out, understanding what matters is really very simple; so simple in fact that you're going to wonder how they could both have posed such problems for so long.
-Sadly, we live in a world where almost all of the world's 7 billion people, almost all of whom rely on a monetized economy for the basic components of life, simply don't understand money or the structures built around it.
-In other words, we remain living in a dark age.
+As it turns out, understanding what matters is really very simple; so simple in fact that you're going to wonder how they could have posed such problems for so long.
+Sadly, we live in a world where almost all of the world's 7 billion people, almost all of whom rely on a monetized economy for the basic components of life, simply don't understand money.
+In other words, we remain rightsless and ignorant and we're living in a dark age.